Sulemana Abdul Samed

-Sulemana Abdul Samed, also known as Awuche (meaning 'Let's Go' in the Hausa language), is the tallest man in Ghana.
-He was born in 1994 in the Northern Region of Ghana.
+Sulemana Abdul Samed (1994 – 27 July 2026), also known as Awuche (meaning 'Let's Go' in the Hausa language), was the tallest man in Ghana.

+Biography

+Sulemana Abdul Samed was born in the Northern Region of Ghana in 1994.
 Abdul Samed was diagnosed with the endocrine disorder acromegaly, which is caused by an excess of growth hormone in the body.
-In 2022, a BBC reporter measured Samed and claimed he stood at 7 feet 4 inches (224 cm) tall.
+In 2022, BBC reporter Favour Nunoo heard claims of a man standing at 9 ft 6 in tall.
+The hospital was not equipped to take a measurement after Samed had outgrown their scale, so there was some uncertainty in the claim.
+Nunoo visited Samed and measured him at 7 ft 4 in using a 16 ft tape measure.

-He has undergone treatment for his condition.
-Despite his unusual height, Abdul Samed has lived a relatively normal life, attending school and being employed as a farmer and a mechanic.
-He has stated that he hopes to marry and have children.
+He underwent treatment for his condition.
+Despite his unusual height, he lived a relatively normal life, attending school and being employed as a farmer and a mechanic.
+He had stated that he hoped to marry and have children.

-Abdul Samed has received media attention for his height, which he has used to raise awareness about acromegaly and the challenges faced by people who have the condition.
+Abdul Samed received media attention for his height, which he used to raise awareness about acromegaly and the challenges faced by people who have the condition.

+Abdul Samed died on 27 July 2026, at the age of 32.
+His family announced he would be buried in Tamale.